Mourners at funeral of Kurdish lawyer cast doubt over justice

 "Our scepticism is fair as so many similar sufferings have taken place on our land in the past," he said at the funeral.
 "We were never able to say goodbye to them with our minds at ease thinking those responsible will be caught."

-Elci, shot on Saturday after speaking to journalists, was facing trial for saying the banned PKK was not a terrorist organisation, as the government describes it.
+Elci, shot on Saturday after speaking to journalists, was facing trial for saying the banned PKK was not a terrorist organization, as the government describes it.
 He had, however, denounced PKK violence.

 Police surveillance camera footage showed policemen being shot at from inside a taxi, falling onto the ground before the passengers ran away.
 Another video shows plain clothes police shooting at two men running in the direction of where Elci was believed to be standing.